 On the cross-country flight, it then glides down to the next updraft, gains altitude there again, glides to the next but one etc.

 Some gliders have an engine (e.g. a folding engine).
 They are real gliders that fly just as well without an engine.
 If the thermals are not sufficient to reach the home airfield, the pilot starts his engine and can continue to fly.

 What if ... you get into an air hole?

 Nothing, because there are no air holes.
 There are only up and down winds that the plane easily flies through.

 It is a somewhat unfamiliar feeling at the beginning, later it is quite normal.

 What if ... there is no more updraft?

-You land on the next airfield or on a long flight in a large meadow or field.
-These are not “emergency landings”, but a completely normal situation when gliding - the outside landing, which is also practiced during training.
+You land on the next airfield or on a cross-country flight on a large meadow or field.
+These are not “emergency landings”, but a completely normal situation in gliding - the outland landing, which is also practiced during training.

 However, if the glider has a folding engine, it is extended and started to reach the next airfield or even the home airfield.

 Those who are at least 14 years old, physically and mentally healthy and who are no heavier than 110 kg and no taller than 2 meters can learn to fly gliders.
 An aviator will determine suitability for flight.